Translate

 He heard a satisfied sigh.
 Then silence.

-The next morning, Mark left a five-star review.
+The next morning, Kevin left a five-star review.

-But when Mark checked the listing a month later, he noticed the place had been updated.
+But when Kevin checked the listing a month later, he noticed the place had been updated.

 A single antique chair in the corner.